jameshughes89/cs102/src/site/labs/hello-world/hello-world.rst

             :width: 500 px
             :align: center

             New project screen with appropriate settings selected.
-This figures shows the project named "csci162-labs" being created and saved to the desktop, but it is recommended to save the project to a more fitting location.
+This figures shows the project named "cs-labs" being created and saved to the desktop, but it is recommended to save the project to a more fitting location.